 Though it’s not true everywhere — the forecast today for Bozeman includes a 40% chance of scattered showers — we’re fast approaching that time of the growing season when your garden, lawns and flower beds included, need to be closely monitored for moisture.
 How do we know when our plants aren’t getting enough water?
 They tell us.

 Water stress is the term used to denote any moisture-related problems that plants might have.
 This includes too much water as well as too little.
 Water stress can also be caused by the quality of the water given to the plants.
 Water containing too many dissolved salts or grey (recycled) water that contains pollutants can also stress plants.
-(Phosphorous, found in many home detergents and soaps, can actually aid plant growth if proper amounts aren’t exceeded… Tip: use natural cleaning products.)
+(Phosphorus, found in many home detergents and soaps, can actually aid plant growth if proper amounts aren’t exceeded… Tip: use natural cleaning products.)

 As every gardener knows, determining when plants need water is easy: their leaves wilt.
 But of course, you don’t want to get to this point.
 When you spot wilting, you’ve already stressed your plant.